mieweb/docs/content/rapid-deployment/review-sessions/review-session-encounter-workflow.md

 ### Protocols

-Dependant upon the nature of the encounter or the condition being assessed, protocols are designed to automate configurations meant to guide clinician documentation of visits based on specific issues or conditions (e.g, headache, burn, fall, bite, etc.).
+Depending upon the nature of the encounter or the condition being assessed, protocols are designed to automate configurations meant to guide clinician documentation of visits based on specific issues or conditions (e.g, headache, burn, fall, bite, etc.).
 Protocols can be configured to use various encounter sections, as well as observations, flowsheets, macros, and orders.
 Several protocols come preloaded as part of the the standard {{% system-name %}} system.
 To review each protocol and the associated configurations, navigate to the Chief Complaint section of a dynamic encounter.
 Begin by selecting a protocol from the autocomplete field.
 After clicking the **Next** button, or collapsing the section, the encounter will refresh with the necessary encounter components defined by the protocol (i.e., History of Present Illness [HPI], Review of Systems [ROS], Physical Exam [PE], Tests and Procedures, Symptoms/Diagnosis, Quality, Plan Narrative, Patient Education, and Depart Instructions).
 Be sure to review all protocols, and edit, remove, or add specific protocol section flowsheets from the [Flowsheets editor](https://system/?f=admin&subfunc=obscodes_manager&view=flowsheet&tabmodule=admin&tabselect=Flowsheets), as needed.

 ### Encounter Templates

 In addition to protocols, {{% system-name %}} offers the ability to create encounter templates in a dynamic encounter.
-These are different than protocols in that encounter templates only specify the sections needed, according to the predefined template format.
+These are different from protocols in that encounter templates only specify the sections needed, according to the predefined template format.
 Protocols, on the other hand, incorporate the use or need of observations, flowsheets, macros, and orders.
 Because encounters are divided into major categories, with sections falling under each major category, templates are used to simply configure encounters to load only those sections needed for documentation, based on the type of visit being documented.
 For instance, the {{% system-name %}} Visit encounter offers over 50 different sections, many of which are hidden by default, but can be brought in manually, if necessary.
 Likewise, any sections displayed by default can be manually removed.
 However, what this means is that specific encounters requiring minimal or specific documentation can be established as a template, or sections not needed for certain encounter types can be removed or hidden.
 Consider an example of an allergy injection visit.
 First, let it be assumed that Practice A is interested in using the standard Visit encounter to document all allergy injection visits.
 After several uses of the Visit encounter, the practice has come to realize that only a few of the sections (i.e., Encounter Info, Tests and Procedures, and Notes) are needed when documenting their allergy injection visits.
 Because of this, it would be beneficial for the practice to create an encounter template with only the few sections necessary for documenting the visit.
 The template, then, can be named accordingly (e.g., Allergy Inj Visit).
 Once created, any time the Allergy Inj Visit template is applied to the visit, the system will refresh the encounter, removing all non-templated sections from view.
 With this in mind, be sure to discuss any encounter templates potentially needed for clinicians or any common encounter types.
 For each possible template, determine which sections need to be visible, as well as any expected template name, or naming convention.
 Remember, the system will only display specific sections of the dynamic encounter noted in the applied saved template.